Don't Panic! Better, Fewer, Syntax Errors for LR Parsers: Experiment

 \subsection{The impact of skipping input}

-As well as the much higher failure rate, the number of error locations reported by panic mode is well over twice that of \cpctplus.
-This led us to make an additional hypothesis:
+The number of error locations reported by panic mode is well over twice that of \cpctplus; even given \cpctplus's higher failure rate relative to panic mode, this seemed hard to explain.
+We thus made an additional hypothesis: